junho328/LLM_Collab_Code_Generation/README.md

 ### 2+Turn Prompt Composition

-To save memory usage, 2+ turn prompts include the previous response without the original first‑turn problem prompt by default.
+To save memory usage, 2+ turn prompts **include the previous response without the original first‑turn problem prompt by default**.
 You can add the original prompt to match the concept of observation-action history in MARL.

 ```bash
 python LLM_Collaboration_with_MARL/train_magrpo.py \